 PPO Providers.
 These providers participate with the Wellmark Blue PPOSM network or with a Blue Cross and/or Blue Shield PPO network in another state or service area.
 You typically pay the least for services received from these providers.
-Throughout this policy we refer to these providers as PPO Providers.
+Throughout this summary plan description we refer to these providers as PPO Providers.

 Participating Providers.
 These providers participate with a Blue Cross and/or Blue Shield network in another state or service area, but not with a PPO network.
 You typically pay more for services from these providers than for services from PPO Providers.
-Throughout this policy we refer to these providers as Participating Providers.
+Throughout this summary plan description we refer to these providers as Participating Providers.